WaleeTheRobot/order-flow-bot/README.md

 #### Enabled/Disabled

 Resets all sections and disables or enable the sections.
 No strategies will be checked when disabled is selected.
+This can only be activated when there aren't any positions opened.

 #### Auto

 Automatically trades the selected strategies.
 This is NOT recommended, but is an option.
 Only custom created advanced strategies should be considered if this option is used.
-Both the default advanced strategies "Delta Chaser and Range Rebound" are NOT designed for fully automatic trading.
+Both the default advanced strategies "Delta Chaser and Range Rebound" are NOT designed for fully automated trading.

 #### Reset Direction